friendlyrobotnyc/FriendlyDagger/README.md

 * it abstracts how we construct our dependencies
 * constructor injection forces us to write better code that is testable
-* scoping of our dependencies
+* we get scoping of our dependencies

 ## 01_Basic